-In our trials, we are testing:
+In our trials, we tested:

-- Renewable energy generators – such as wind, hydro and solar power
+- Renewable energy generators – such as wind, hydro and solar power.

-- Storage Batteries – including batteries in electric vehicles (EVs), which as well as consuming energy can also return their stored energy to the network if it is needed to help to balance it
+- Storage Batteries – including batteries in electric vehicles (EVs), which as well as consuming energy can also return their stored energy to the network if it is needed to help to balance it.

 - Demand side response (DSR) – individuals or business reducing or shifting their electricity usage when asked to by a network operator, usually at times of peak demand on the local network when everyone else is consuming higher amounts of energy.
 Our trials are focusing on businesses with higher energy consumption as well as smaller business and domestic aggregated DSR.